batra98/Monte_Carlo-TD-Function_Approximation/Q_3/README.md

 - We receive the current state of the environment in the form of an image of the current state of game.
 - Using this we need to estimate the best next action possible and hence use the MSE loss to train our model.
 - We can consider the neural net as a black box which takes the set of states as its input and gives the corresponding $Q$ values as output.
 We can then choose the action = <img src="https://render.githubusercontent.com/render/math?math=argmax_{action} Q(state)">.
+- [Here](https://www.youtube.com/watch?v=TmPfTpjtdgg) is a very inteersing video on how the DQN agent agent learns.

 ## :file_folder: File Structure
 ```bash